Contour integration: For continuous functions

 This definition is well defined.
 That is, the result is independent of the parametrization chosen.
 In the case where the real integral on the right side does not exist the integral along $\gamma$ is said not to exist.

 As a generalization of the Riemann integral

 The generalization of the Riemann integral to functions of a complex variable is done in complete analogy to its definition for functions from the real numbers.
 The partition of a directed smooth curve $\gamma$ is defined as a finite, ordered set of points on $\gamma$.
 The integral over the curve is the limit of finite sums of function values, taken at the points on the partition, in the limit that the maximum distance between any two successive points on the partition (in the two-dimensional complex plane), also known as the mesh, goes to zero.

 Direct methods

-Direct methods involve the calculation of the integral by means of methods similar to those in calculating line integrals in multivariate calculus.
+Direct methods involve the calculation of the integral through methods similar to those in calculating line integrals in multivariate calculus.
 This means that we use the following method: